wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple featureset.

 == Upgrade Notice ==

+= 4.0.8 =
+Better WP Security is now iThemes Security with new features and a greatly improved code base.
+We recommend disabling Better WP Security before upgrading to 4.0.8 if you are not already on 4.0.

 = 4.0.7 =
 Better WP Security is now iThemes Security with new features and a greatly improved code base.
 We recommend disabling Better WP Security before upgrading to 4.0.7 if you are not already on 4.0.